tallowandsons/craft-critter/README.md

 Generate a unique critical CSS file for each individual Entry (Entry Mode) or a shared critical CSS file for all entries in a Section (Section Mode).

 ### Robust & Reliable
-Critical CSS generation jobs are queued and processed in the background, ensuring efficient resource usage.
-Failed jobs are automatically retried using an exponential backoff strategy for maximum reliability.
+Critical CSS generation jobs are queued and processed in the background, and failed jobs are automatically retried.

 ### ⚡ Blitz Integration
 Critter plays nicely with the [Blitz](https://putyourlightson.com/plugins/blitz) static caching plugin.
 Automatically clear, expire, and refresh the Blitz cache when a page's critical CSS changes.